openhab/openhab-addons/addons/binding/org.openhab.binding.gardena/README.md

 ## Discovery

-A bridge must be specified, all things for a bridge are discovered automatically.
+An account must be specified, all things for an account are discovered automatically.

-## Bridge Configuration
+## Account Configuration

-There are several settings for a bridge:
+There are several settings for an account:

 | Name | Required | Description |
 | --- | --- | --- |